Recras/online-booking-js/README.md

 | `Recras:Voucher:TemplateChanged`   | N/A                               | Template ID                         |
 | `Recras:Voucher:BuyInProgress`     | Template name                     | Template ID                         |
 | `Recras:Voucher:RedirectToPayment` | N/A                               | Rounded total amount of the order   |

+When Ecommerce integration is enabled, the `BuyInProgress` events will also send a [`purchase` event](https://developers.google.com/analytics/devguides/collection/gtagjs/ecommerce) to Google Analytics.

+**Please note**
+* Ecommerce integration can lead to false positives, as there is no way for the library to know whether or not the transaction has succeeded or was cancelled.
+It is better to send this event when the customer ends up on the redirect page, since you can check there if the transaction was succesful.
+This does, however, require a custom integration with our API.
+* Ecommerce integration requires you to use the "Global Site Tag" for Analytics integration.
+This is the case when you create a new tracking code or when using Google Tag Manager for integrating.